-Which one of the following is considered one of the Amsel criteria for diagnosing bacterial vaginosis?
+Which one of the following is included in the Amsel criteria for diagnosing bacterial vaginosis?

 Figure 1.
 Clue Cells